Last Updated on

 When you sleep you allow your brain to recover from everything you went through during the day, including our workouts.
 Your body will also recover and build muscle during sleep, which is why it is so important to get enough sleep if you have multiple workouts per week.

-Growth hormone peaks during your sleep and your body will also repair damaged muscle fibers and inflamed tissue while you sleep.
+Growth hormone peaks during your sleep and your body will also repair damaged muscle fibres and inflamed tissue while you sleep.

 If you don’t get enough sleep your growth hormone levels will suffer and this means you won’t be able to reach your potential in terms of your fitness and physique goals.